equinor/fmu-dataio/docs/preparations.rst

 To make this, first create the workflow file in ``ert/bin/workflows/xhook_create_case_metadata``.

 .. note::
-    The "xhoox" prefix is convention, but not mandatory.
+    The "xhook" prefix is convention, but not mandatory.
 As all workflows will be included in the ERT GUI dropdown, the "hook" prefix signals that the workflow is not intended to be run manually.
 Further, the "x" makes it go to the bottom of the (alphabetically) sorted dropdown.
 If you have many workflows, this makes things a little bit more tidy.